Thinking of building a sensory deprivation tank? This post will help you compare the choice of DIY vs Buying

-So, do you build a float tank or just buy one?
+So you want to be able to experience the benefits of floating from home.
+Do you build a float tank or just buy one?
 That is the question.

-Now, you can own a tank for under $2,000 and have it shipped anywhere in the world for relatively nothing.
+Now, you can own a float tank for around $2,000 and have it shipped anywhere in the world for relatively nothing.
 This is a big game changer and largely why our Kickstarter back in April of 2014 did so well.

-The Pros of DIY:
+The Pros of a DIY Float Tank

 Basically, if you are a handy builder type you may enjoy the process of crafting your own tank just how you like it.
 You could could make it bigger, or smaller, or do a killer outer design.
 You could make it match your float room perfectly.
 All sorts of ideas come to mind.

 You could even do a Float Room which would allow you to stand up in the tank when getting in.
 The options are endless, but the budget will be too.
 If you build a bare bones DIY float tank like the one on IsolationTankPlans.com, it's going to run you at least $3,000+ and that doesn't include the salt.

 The other pro would be sound dampening.
 Currently the Float Tent does not provide much sound dampening, but usually a float room is quiet and you're wearing ear plugs when you float so it's not an issue.
 Seriously, go lay down in your bathtub with your earplugs in and your ears under water–you won't be able to hear much.